-The macula is a structure responsible for sharp, central vision, and is located in the center of the retina, the inside back layer of the eyeball that converts light and images into electrical signals that are sent to the brain.
+The macula is located in the center of the retina, the inside back layer of the eyeball that converts light and images into electrical signals that get sent to the brain.
 AMD can occur in one or both eyes, and it usually does not affect peripheral (side) vision.

 The eye disorder is more common among people as they get older.
 AMD typically develops gradually and isn't painful, so early symptoms can be mistaken for normal age-related vision changes.
 In other people, the disease progresses more quickly, and may lead to vision loss in one or both eyes.